 Wishing you a relaxing weekend, full of delicious food, health & wellness.

 2 C oats, divided (use GF if needed)

 1/4 t sea salt

-Store cookies in a sealed container in the refrigerator or freezer.
+Store cookies in a sealed container at room temperature for 2-3 days or freeze for 3-4 weeks.